Mars-Zero/PDF_Converter/README.md

 # PDF_Converter
  A simple PDF converter to text.
-Use the generate_datasets.py to run the full conversion.
+Use generate_datasets.py to run the full conversion.